U.S. Energy Information Administration logo

 • Federal air pollution emission regulations for power plants

-A general decline in the price of natural gas for electric power producers has been a major factor in the rise of natural gas-fired electricity generation and the decline of coal-fired electricity generation since 2008.
+A general decline in the price of natural gas for electric power producers has been a major factor in increased natural gas-fired electricity generation and the decrease of coal-fired electricity generation since 2008.
 When natural gas prices are relatively low, high-efficiency, natural gas-fired combined-cycle generators can supply electricity at a lower cost than coal-fired generators.
 Coal-fired power plants then operate less often and earn less revenue, which decreases their profitability and reduces the incentive to invest in new coal-fired generation capacity.
-Sustained low natural gas prices encourage development of new natural-gas fired capacity.
+Sustained low natural gas prices encourage development of new natural-gas fired generation capacity.
 Unlike coal-fired generators, natural gas-fired-generators:

 • Can be added in smaller increments to meet grid generating capacity requirements